masonfmatthews/rails_assignments/assignments/wallet/README.md

 #### Part Two

-Add more statistics to the index page, including the following:
+Add more statistics to the dashboard page, including the following:

 * The total number of transactions on the account.
 * The total amount spent in the current calendar month